 “Sure,” Ben said as he mopped up the remaining syrup with his last bite of pancake.

-Once he popped it into his mouth, Anne grabbed the plate and tossed it in the sink.
+Once he popped it into his mouth, Anne grabbed the plate and set it in the sink.
 “Ready?” she asked.

 “You don’t have to take me.”